lorikayman/RebisTheory/memorandum.md

 - Role of dragons;
 - History of Tortodrones and their creators;
 - Prime actors, factions, and their goals;
-- Heavenly Kingdom, Owlites and Valkyries;
+- Heavenly Kingdom, Owlites and Valkyries, the Kat Tribe;
 - Apocrea and Apocrean Realm;
 - History of 3 warring kingdoms;
 - Undercorp, greater Underworld, and its deities;